Android 17 expected release date, supported devices and must-know features

 - Vulkan 1.4 support and mandatory ANGLE support

-Android 17 beta preview
+Android 17 beta

 If you find these features exciting and you can't wait to try them, there's a way to do this.
-You have to opt in the Android Beta and enroll, then check if your phone qualifies for the program by logging into your Google Account.
+You have to opt in to Android Beta and enroll, then check if your phone qualifies for the program by logging into your Google Account.

 You need a Pixel device to get the Beta releases directly, but if you're handy with downloading and booting your own images, you can get the Betas from the Android Developers site (although we don't recommend it).